 Temporary disability benefits through workers' comp are generally not considered taxable income.

 In most states, you can receive temporary partial disability (TDP) benefits if your doctor says that you're able to go back to work on a limited basis.
 For instance, your doctor may recommend a schedule of only four hours a day or three days a week.
 In that case, you'll usually receive two-thirds of your lost income—the difference between what you were earning before the injury and what you're earning now.

-Generally, you can collect temporary total disability benefits until one of the following occurs:
+Generally, you can collect temporary disability benefits until one of the following occurs:

-If the claims adjuster at your employer's insurance company disagrees with the treating doctor's opinion (that is, the claims adjuster says you should be able to go back to work), it can ask for a qualified medical evaluator (QME) to examine you.
-(If you have an attorney, you will be seen by an agreed medical examiner (AME) instead.)
-The QME or AME will give an opinion as to whether you are temporarily disabled or not.
-If you or the insurance company disagrees, you can request a hearing before your state's workers' compensation board.
+If the claims adjuster at your employer's insurance company disagrees with the treating doctor's opinion on temporary disability (that is, the adjuster says you should be able to go back to work), the insurer can ask for an independent medical exam (IME) or similar evaluation by another doctor who's neutral (at least in theory).
+If you or the insurer disagrees with that doctor's opinion, either of you can request a hearing before your state's workers' compensation board.